mit-plv/hemiola/README.md

    - For ex:sh=1:1: `make build_ex_sh_1`
    - For ex:sh=4:1: `make build_ex_sh_2`
    - The first `make` builds the executable from nothing, taking around 3 minutes.
-     Later `make`s will be much faster, around a couple of minutes.
+     Later `make`s will be much faster, around a minute.

 3. With a successful build, we should have `hemiola/syn/integration/sim/Top`; running it will show the result:
    `hemiola@hemiola-VirtualBox:~/Artifact/hemiola/syn/integration/sim$ ./Top`